codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/1typecheck-data/README.md

     ngOnInit(): void {    }
     ```

-1. Inside of this **ngOnInit()** function is where you should initialize the **albumsArray** property you created.
-For now you can hard-code 3 items from an array such as shown next.
+2. Inside of this **ngOnInit()** function is where you should initialize the **albumsArray** property you created.
+For now copy the below code to setup an array of albums.
 In the future we will get these from a server.

+    You may notice that there are some purposeful issues with this array data.
+The first item has id as a string value and the next as a number.
+Lets define an interface to do type checking against this data.

     ```typescript
     ngOnInit(): void {